suman122003/BSc_Physics_Codes/README.md

 # BSc_Physics_Codes
 Visit these folders and explore the codes.
 Only the folders' names and the files' names inside are given on this page.
-To see more detailed documentation with one page dedicated to each folder, visit all the pages of the wiki section - https://github.com/suman122003/BSc_Physics_Codes/wiki.
+To see more detailed documentation with one page dedicated to each folder, visit all the pages of the **Wiki section** - https://github.com/suman122003/BSc_Physics_Codes/wiki.

 ## CC 01 - Mathematical Physics - 1
 **In Syllabus:**